Service

 If you’re looking to refinance your vehicle and want to secure GAP coverage, RefiJet can help you on both fronts.
 To start the process apply to prequalify with our pool of refinance lenders.
 From there, you can compare quotes side by side to find a competitive deal.
 Once you find the refinance loan that is the best fit for your situation, you can look into the available GAP insurance options.
 RefiJet offers coverage from various industry-leading providers, so you may be eligible for several plans.

-If you’d like help, one of our financial service representatives will show you your GAP insurance options and highlight the key features to look for in a policy.
+If you’d like help, one of our financial service representatives will show you your GAP options and highlight the key features to look for in a policy.
 Get started!

 FAQs

-Learn more about GAP insurance on used cars.
+Learn more about GAP on used cars.

 Why would a car not qualify for GAP insurance?

-A car may not qualify for GAP insurance coverage due to factors like its age, mileage, or modifications.
+A car may not qualify for GAP coverage due to factors like its age, mileage, or modifications.
 However, eligibility requirements vary by provider, so it’s best to check with your specific provider.

-The amount of time you have to add GAP insurance after you buy a car depends on the provider you choose.
+The amount of time you have to add GAP after you buy a car depends on the provider you choose.
 Some may allow you to add the coverage any time you have an active lease or auto loan, while others require you to add it within a certain number of days from your purchase date or during the initial loan transaction.

-Some GAP insurance providers allow you to add GAP coverage anytime, while others have time limits.
+Some GAP providers allow you to add GAP coverage anytime, while others have time limits.
 You’ll have to check with the providers you’re considering.
 You could also encounter eligibility limitations related to the age or mileage of your vehicle.

-Can I purchase just GAP insurance by itself?
+Can I purchase just GAP by itself?

-You can purchase standalone GAP insurance from various providers.
+You can purchase standalone GAP coverage from various providers.
 However, keep in mind that it only covers the gap between your auto loan balance and your vehicle’s value at the time of the loss.
 For full coverage, you’ll also need to carry comprehensive and collision coverage as part of a standard auto policy.

 Back to All Articles